-Can we expect the same this year?
+Can we expect the same this time?

 Plus, the election results may change the overall market trajectory.
 If Democrats take control of both the House and Senate (an unlikely scenario by most expert accounts), today’s political disputes could be amplified with more government shutdowns, further investigations into President Donald Trump and a heightened threat of his impeachment.
 Stock prices may bump around in the face of such drama.

 On the other hand, if the more likely scenario occurred—with the Dems taking control of just the House—the divided government would likely experience mostly gridlock.
 And the market could be happy for the standoff.